pombreda/lepl/doc-src/manual/lexer.rst

 -----------------

 In the explanations above I try to describe the `Token()
-<api/redirect.html#lepl.lexer.functions.Token>`_ matcher in a fairly
+<api/redirect.html#lepl.lexer.matchers.Token>`_ matcher in a fairly
 declarative way.
 However, I know that it is sometimes easier to understand how to use a tool by first understanding how the tool itself works.
-So here I will sketch how the lexer is implemented by describing the steps involved when a Python program uses the LEPL parser, with the lexer, to parse some text.
+So here I will sketch how the lexer is implemented by describing the steps involved when a Python program uses the Lepl parser, with the lexer, to parse some text.

 #.
 Python compilation

-   The program containing LEPL code (and the LEPL library) are compiled.
+   The program containing Lepl code (and the Lepl library) are compiled.

 #.
 Python execution